 During my 5-8 morning watch I prepared dough for fresh bread.
 I used a mixture for a whole grain bread that Manos had brought from Belgium.
 After letting it rise for about 3 hours I baked it in the oven.
 The bread was much better than the ones I have been making with the commercial flour from Greece.

 The day was cloudy with occasional drizzles.
 The wind was anywhere from 10 to 35 knots from the E but the waves were much smaller and more regular than yesterday’s.
 In the afternoon the sky partially cleared.
 We ran the genset and the water-maker for 2 hours, thus filling the water tanks and recharging the batteries.

 By sundown low dark clouds filled the horizon.
 We encountered several squalls but they were not too violent.

 For dinner I made omelets with a little of the ragú sauce and Parmezan cheese.
 We had to finish the oranges we bought in Mindelo because several had already spoiled.
-The bananas that we had bought completely green are now almost ripe.
+The bananas that we had bought completely green were now almost ripe.
 I took the first watch and Manos retired to his cabin.
 But around 10 PM, 1 hour before his watch, he emerged.
 Since he could not fall asleep he figured that he might as well relieve me.
 This was very kind of him because I was very sleepy.
-I am, however, very worried that he is not getting enough really restful sleep during the night and that the catnaps he takes during the day are not sufficient.
+I was, however, very worried that he was not getting enough really restful sleep during the night and that the catnaps he took during the day were not sufficient.

 Wednesday February 9, 2005 Day 33